noah-art3mis/astrolabe/README.md

 # Astrolabe

-web crawler that logs all links in a site (the whole website, not just the page).
+Web crawler that logs all links in a site (the whole website, not just the page).

 ## usage